lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ### "That's too abstract"

-This would translate to "That's too essential", to which I can only answer "You say it like it's a bad thing!".
+This would translate to "That's too essential", to which I can only answer "You say it like it's a bad thing!"

 Joking aside, chances are people who say this are not referring to the essential and the non-essential, so **they are not talking about abstraction at all**.

-The solution is to ask them what they're talking about.
-Or maybe you've caught *yourself* thinking that phrase.
+A way to handle this is to ask them what they're really talking about.
+Or maybe you've caught *yourself* uttering this phrase.
 Ask yourself what you're really talking about, then!

 ### "Abstraction should not be a goal"

 This one is odd.

-Assuming they *are* talking about the essence, then the point might be, "don't identify the essence of the problem and then forget to solve it", or something.
+Assuming they *are* talking about the essence, then their point might be, "don't identify the essence of the problem and then forget to solve it".
 But, who does that?

-Also, what if the job *is* just to create a model of the essence of the problem, so that others can talk about the problem and/or solve their own problems using specializations of this model as a means of communication?
+Also, what if the job *is* to just create a model of the essence of the problem, so that others can talk about the problem and/or solve their own problems using specializations of this model as a means of communication?

-Maybe they just mean "don't create models for things that aren't the essence of a problem P and thus no one suffering from P will really need".
-In this case, that's obviously right, however "abstraction should not be a goal" is a very misleading way to phrase this.
+Maybe they just mean "When solving a problem P, don't create models for things that aren't the essence P and thus no one suffering from P will really need".
+In this case, that's obviously right, however "abstraction should not be a goal" is a very confusing way to phrase this advice.

-If you find yourself in a situation where what you initially thought was non-essential is actually essential (or vice versa), because now you know more about the problem, then you should update your design accordingly.
-If this revision turns out to be a nightmare to complete, it will be for reasons entirely unrelated to the idea of "using abstraction".
+If you find yourself in a situation where what you initially thought was non-essential is actually essential (or vice versa), because now you know more about the problem, then you should revise your design accordingly.
+If this revision turns out to be a nightmare to achieve, it will be for reasons entirely unrelated to the the fact that you're "using abstraction".

-Maybe your programming language sucks and it makes modifications a dangerous and/or tedious activity, in which case the problem is the *tool used for abstraction*, which is not the same as the problem being *abstraction as a tool*.
+Maybe your programming language sucks, and it makes modifications a dangerous and/or tedious activity, in which case the problem is the *tool used for abstraction*, which is not the same as the problem being *abstraction as a tool*.

-So, mail your complaints to the right mailbox.
-The Intergalactic Ministry of Abstraction doesn't like to waste time reading letters that should have been sent to the Stagnation Enforcement Committee for your programming language of choice.

 ### "Don't abstract early"

 This one is related to the previous one, but it's especially incoherent, given that **nothing** you use as a programmer *isn't* abstracted.
 Literally not one thing.
 From the monoid coproduct, to the list, to the memory pointer, to the assembly syscall.
-All of them are the result of the process abstraction.
+All of them are the result of abstraction.

 For example, when you write the primitive `5` in your language, you are using an abstraction.
-You are not dealing with the huge amount of non-essential aspects (physics, electronics, etc.) involved in having an electronic digital computer use the Hindu–Arabic number Five.
+You are not dealing with the tons of non-essential aspects (physics, electronics, etc.) involved in having an electronic digital computer use the Hindu–Arabic number Five.

 Additionally, if "Don't abstract early" gets translated to "Don't identify the essence of the problem early", then the advice goes from simply incoherent to flat out harmful.

-But again, let's assume the best intentions from the person giving this advice, and consider that they might not be referring to abstraction as a tool.
-In that case, they probably mean "Don't put layers of indirection before you know you will need them", which is not only unrelated to abstraction, but can also be reduced to "Don't use things before you know you will need them", and eventually to a plain truistic advice such as "think before you act", which is common knowledge.
+So again, let's assume the best intentions from the person giving this advice, and consider that they might not be referring to abstraction as a tool.

+In that case, they probably mean "Don't put layers of indirection before you know you will need them", which is not only unrelated to the usefulness of abstraction, but can also be reduced to "Don't use things before you know you will need them", and eventually to a plain truistic advice such as "think before you act", which is common knowledge.

 Most importantly, note that *abstraction* cannot possibly be "indirection".
 Abstraction is precisely the opposite: It is for you to deal with a problem directly, with **nothing** in